MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-387-Minimum-Levels-Financial-Responsibility-Motor-Carriers/subpart-C-Surety-Bonds-Policies-Insurance-Motor-Carriers-Property-Brokers/section-387.307.md

 (5) A thrift institution (savings bank, building and loan association, credit union, industrial bank or other);

-(6) An insurance company;
+(6) An insurance company; or

-(7) Until January 16, 2026, a loan or finance company; or

-(8) A person subject to supervision by any State or Federal bank supervisory authority.
+(7) A person subject to supervision by any State or Federal bank supervisory authority.

 (d) *Forms and Procedures.* (1) Forms for broker surety bonds and trust agreements.
 Form BMC-84 broker surety bond will be filed with FMCSA for the full security limits under paragraph (a) of this section; or Form BMC-85 broker trust fund agreement will be filed with FMCSA for the full security limits under paragraph (a) of this section.